LlewBach/aj-builder/README.md

 I would rather try to resolve the blatant spacing issues structurally rather than relying heavily on media queries.

+### Making fixed images work responsively

 After some reflection, I think I need image wrappers to position the images properly.

-The wrappers did not work.
+The wrappers did not work at all.

 Also, originally I had the image column disappear below md.
 I tried to reintroduce it to smaller screens by removing the .d-flex and d-md-block classes, but all hell broke loose.

-What followed next was an odessey of pain trying to resolve a problem I don't understand.
+What followed next was an odessey of pain trying to resolve a problem I still don't understand.
 I tried to resolve it by adjusting the stylesheet and html to an extent that I lost track of what I'd done and ended up making it worse.
 In the end I had to resort to 'git restore'.
 Having done this, the website actually seems better than I remember at the last git push, probably due to trauma.

 Anyway, what I'm now facing is a curious but at least functional situation.
 I've reinstated the first .image-col to appear on smaller screens.
 On the iPhone 12 simulator, I get this...